 Trump promised to keep existing Medicare and Social Security benefits intact.
 These benefits were created by prior Acts of Congress and cannot be changed by a president.
 Social Security is self-funded until 2035.
 Medicare is only 53 percent self-funded.
 These two programs cost $1.587 trillion, or 39 percent of total federal spending.

-Update medical technology.
-That's already happened.
+Trump also pledged to update medical technology.
+That's already happened though.
 It's one of the three largely unknown benefits of Obamacare.

 "Be the Greatest Job-Producing President in U.S. History"